Thiago099/canvas-supercharged/readme.md

 This is a lightweight extension of the html canvas, that allow you to draw and interact with shapes in a intuitive way.

 ## features:
-- draw shapes that update the canvas when the properties are changed
+- draw shapes that update the canvas automatically when its properties are changed
 - check if a point is over the shape
-- get the closest point in the corner to some point
+- get the closest point to the corner of the shape

 [interactive example](https://thiago099.github.io/super-canvas-example/)